Undistraction/gitbook/modules.md

 A function can be used to establish a scope which will only be available to functions and properties that it defines.

+Here is an example using an object, so that the object has private attributes.

 ```
 function createModule() {